 Welcome to SmallArmsReview.com!
 The contributors to this site come from many walks of life, but we all have common ground; the study of small arms technology and history.
 A few of us are military veterans going back to WWII, Korea, and Vietnam; some are modern-day veterans of U.S. and other countries’ services.
-Some are small arms engineers, museum curators, advanced collectors and some are plain old every-day enthusiasts about weapons.
+Some are small arms engineers, museum curators, advanced collectors and some are plain old, every-day weapon enthusiasts.
 This site is our “Holy Ground,” a place we can go to present and preserve the knowledge we’ve gained.
 Here we can share, and learn from each other, and keep the flame alive for others who understand The Riddle of Steel, and the heritage our weapons represent.

 If we don’t pass on what we know, that flame flickers, fades, and goes out.
 The knowledge is lost forever, and the purveyors of revisionist history can do their work on future generations.
 The weapons used in the battles for freedom, how they were used, the designs that saved lives, the FUBARs that lost them.
 All of this needs to be preserved, and knowledge shared.
 We like to enjoy ourselves in the process, where possible, of course!